Mae Hong Son

 Top Things to Do

-With 63 attractions spread across this mountainous region, you’ve got plenty to explore.
+Spread across this mountainous region, there’s plenty to explore.
 The 15 temples here showcase northern Thai and Shan architecture – quite different from what you’ll see in Bangkok or central Thailand.

 The real draw though is the 12 local villages and hill tribes scattered throughout the province.
 These aren’t tourist shows – they’re genuine communities where you can learn about traditional ways of life that have existed for centuries.